First of all, let’s define bounce rate;

 It indicates how well people are engaging with a website’s content.

-When you have a high Bounce Rate, it lets you know that your website or specific pages on it, has issues with either the content or user experience or even the page layout.
+When you have a high Bounce Rate, it lets you know that your website, or specific pages on it, has issues with either the content or user experience or even the page layout.

 Bounce rate is important because when you make your calculations, you will know how to stop a visitor from bouncing, and that will also help increase your conversion rate.

 Do you have to know exactly where the traffic is coming from?
 And how can also affect your bounce rate?
-For example, using social and display ads are in the 40 – 55% range while emails lead to a low bounce rate of around 35%, where your traffic is coming from is a very important factor in your digital marketing plan to consider and work on when managing your bounce rate.
+For example, using social and display ads is in the 40 – 55% range while emails lead to a low bounce rate of around 35%, where your traffic is coming from is a very important factor in your digital marketing plan to consider and work on when managing your bounce rate.

 So, what exactly is a good bounce rate?

 A good bounce rate varies from different types of websites and industries, but the overall percentage that studies have shown is that the average bounce rate should be “41 – 51%”